jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work on Main Street with jobs that solve specific problems with a demonstrable skillset.
 They physically hold the levers of power, but don't always control them—they will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
-As hierarchies grow larger, the bigger its authority gets, but also the more detached it gets from the frontline.
+As hierarchies grow larger, the bigger its authority gets, but also the more detached it becomes from the frontline.
 People in the regime have titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.
-Hierachies often fight to keep their levers of power from being replaced.

 **The Game of Civilization**: The invention of technology, and the creation of tools, to overcome frontline problems.
 Civilization develops new technology in ages.
-As new technology makes new tools, they create new levers of power, and therefore try to topple the hierarchies of the prior era.
+As new technology makes new tools, they create new levers of power; whose inventors use to try to topple the hierarchies of the prior era.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who often skirt the rules.
 Galileo, Nikola Tesla, Jay Last, Michael S. Hart, Bill Gates, Steve Jobs, Linus Torvalds, and Elon Musk are among their number.

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
-They work to control the rulebook, so they use it to keep new tools from the hands of Main Street.
+They work to control society's rulebook, so they can prevent protagonists' new tools, becoming new levers of power.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
-Because they have no direct loyalty to either side, extras can pick winners and losers.
+Because they're unattached to either side, extras can pick winners and losers.
 Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
 Sadly, extras don't realize their power and often refuse to acknowledge they're even in a civilization.
 When they do, they become player gods.
 If they don't, the game of civilization turns into a story they merely watch.
 Extras blame phantom ideologies for their real-life problems.

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside countless regulations, agreements, manuals, contracts, and laws that prevent new levers of power being used by Main Street.
 Today, the Death Star works to keep the Industrial Age alive.